The road to using Condor effectively is a short one. The basics are quickly and easily learned.

-The vanilla universe in HTCondor is intended for programs which cannot be successfully re-linked.
+The vanilla universe in Condor is intended for programs which cannot be successfully re-linked.
 Shell scripts are another case where the vanilla universe is useful.
 Unfortunately, jobs run under the vanilla universe cannot checkpoint or use remote system calls.
 This has unfortunate consequences for a job that is partially completed when the remote machine running a job must be returned to its owner.
-HTCondor has only two choices.
+Condor has only two choices.
 It can suspend the job, hoping to complete it at a later time, or it can give up and restart the job from the beginning on another machine in the pool.

 A program submitted to the Java universe may run on any sort of machine with a JVM regardless of its location, owner, or JVM version.
-HTCondor will take care of all the details such as finding the JVM binary and setting the classpath.
+Condor will take care of all the details such as finding the JVM binary and setting the classpath.